WestGrid/visualizeThis/_posts/2018-08-28-welcome-to-challenge.md

 WestGrid is hosting a special online tutorial that will demonstrate how to create animations on static objects (zooming in, fly-troughs, spinning around, turning layers on/off) in both ParaView and VisIt.

-Visualize This Webinar: Tips for Creating Animations Wednesday, November 15
+Visualize This Webinar: *Tips for Creating Animations*
-10:00 - 11:00 am PST
+Data and time TBA
-Register Online Here
+Registration will be open shortly

 If you have questions about the challenge or your entry, bring them to this session and we'll answer them for you!